That was a 35 mph-increase over 24 hours. And Michael keeps picking up steam, becoming a Category 2 hurricane on Tuesday morning, with 100 mph winds.

 Storms that undergo rapid intensification tend to be more dangerous than other storms because they frequently end up as major hurricanes.
 Adding to the problem, the speed at which they strengthen allows for less warning time.
-This happened to those on the island of Dominica ahead of Hurricane Maria in 2017.
+This happened to those on the island of Dominica ahead of Hurricane Maria last year.

 But it’s notoriously hard to predict rapid intensification because forecast models fail to pick up on all the different variables that feed into it – and because rapid intensification doesn’t always happen when the variables are present.

-For instance, forecast models did not predict the rapid intensification in 2017 that made Hurricane Harvey a Category 4 storm in such a short period before it hit the Texas coast.
+For instance, forecast models did not predict the rapid intensification last year that made Harvey a Category 4 storm in such a short period before it hit the Texas coast.

 Storms are rapidly intensifying more frequently

-The warmer waters extend beyond just the surface, going hundreds of feet deep, allowing plenty of heat content for hurricanes to use for fuel.
+In rapid intensification, warmer waters must extend beyond just the surface, going hundreds of feet deep to allow plenty of heat content for hurricanes to use for fuel.